edalferes/vault_manager/README.md

 # Vault Manager

-Script for install and configure a single HashiCorp Vault cluster.
+Script for install and configure a single HashiCorp Vault server.